Understanding NBA Odds and Payouts

 In this example, the Boston Celtics are the “odds on” favorite to win the game.
 A winning bet of $160 on the Knicks, returns a total payout amount of $260.
 The total payout includes $100 in winnings, plus the $160 initial bet amount.

-The odds of the favorite team winning the game regardless of the point margin will determine the payout.
+The odds of the favorite team winning the game will determine the payout.
+The point margin doesn't matter here.

 In this example, the Celtics are expected to be the game’s winner.
 Given this likely outcome, a bettor receives less than “even money”, with a Boston win.